Updated: Sep 9, 2021

 During my gap year, one of my biggest goals was to become more independent and this included: getting a job, saving up some money, learning how to drive and hopefully, buying my first car.

 After finishing my A-level exams, I worked part-time during the summer as a waitress so I managed to save a few hundred.
 Then, I got a job as a healthcare assistant in October 2016.
 It was my first full-time job where I was earning a proper salary.
-I managed to save xxxxx figures during my gap year and have been trying to continue to grow this number throughout university (as my ultimate goal is to be able to purchase my first property and move out as soon as I finish my medical degree).
-In order to manage my finances and save up this money, I share what I did and things I hope to do to maximise my savings and become more financial literate (it's an on-going journey).
+I managed to save 5 figures during my gap year and have been trying to continue to grow this number throughout university.
+In order to manage my finances and save up this money, this is what I did and things I hope to do to maximise my savings and become more financial literate in future (it's an on-going journey).

 1. Open a savings account (if you do not already have one)

 This is a great site that gives you an overview of how to open a savings account and what it is.
 It’s generally wise to have a savings account to keep money in a safe place that you don’t plan to spend in the immediate future.
 A savings account can also be a means of setting aside funds to reach longer-term goals such as buying your first car or house.
 If you don't have a savings account, open one NOW!
 In addition, you may also want to open an ISA (discussed below).